Keeping You Informed

 PROJECT / SHOWERS UNAVAILABLE – MEN’S LOCKER ROOM

 There are about 5 showers that have been taken out of commission that border the steam room wall in the men’s locker room.
 When the steam room was being renovated, we discovered water seeping in from the shower side that needed to be abated before work could continue.
 Otherwise, the warranty for the membrane would be voided.
 Further evalution showed that the water was coming through the basin of the showers and seeping into the room.
 These showers had to be taken offline before work could continue.
 The same situation exists on the opposite side, but that water is seeping onto the tile floor underneath the sinks.
 Youngstown Tile evaluated the project and it was determined that the basins in each of the stalls need replaced.
 Cost for the renovation is about $55,000.
+YMCA Trustees approved priority one and two capital projects that includes this one.
+We will be scheduling the project to begin later this winter.
+The entire shower area will likely have to be shut down while work is progressing.
+Stay tuned.

 UPDATE – January 27, 2026